audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

 * `PARENT_PROJECT_NAME` (e.g. `Audacia - Olympus`)
 * `PARENT_PROJECT_VERSION` (e.g. `2025.10`)

 …the upload sets these as `parentName` / `parentVersion` for each SBOM.
 Dependency-Track resolves the **parent by exact name and version**.
-If there’s no exact match, the children still upload, but will not be linked.
+If there’s no exact match, the children still upload but will not be linked.

 > 🔑 Use the convention **`"<Client> - <System>"`** for all parent project names to keep the portfolio consistent.